 Up in the Parc Thermal of Mondorf-les-Bains is a beautiful golf course and pedal boats for two to four people.
 The golf course takes about 90 minutes to play, and the pedal boat path is about 30 minutes!

-The course is open from April 1st through October 31st from 2pm-6pm and closed every Monday or when there’s bad weather.
+The course is open from April 5th to October 15th from 2pm-6pm and closed every Monday or when there’s bad weather.
 You can reserve the course for things like birthdays and business outings!
 Admission is €3 for children up to age 12 and €4 for those over 13 years old.
 If you’re interested in taking a pedal boat, prices are €6 for two people, €7 for three people, and €8 for four people.
-It’s free with a Luxembourg Card!
+It’s also free with a Luxembourg Card!
 The golf course has 18 holes, and you can rent equipment on-site.

 This golf course is tucked away in Clervaux and surrounded by some beautiful landscapes!
 Even if you don’t play golf, it’s worth paying the course a visit just for the views.
 The course is 18 holes with different starting points depending on your skill level and how intense you want your game to be.
 There’s also a practice course with three short holes and a putting green!
 You can rent golf carts as well, and you’ll have access to the clubhouse, hotel, restaurant, bar, and pro-shop.